Wolfgang-Schuetzelhofer/jcypher-server/README.md

 The file to download is named **jcypher-server-x.y.z-dist.zip**, where x.y.z is a release number.
 - Unpack the **.zip** file.
 You will find three files: **jcypher-server-x.y.z.jar**, **jcypher-server.yml**, **neo4j-server.yml**.
 The two **.yml** files are configuration files you may need to edit.
-- Edit the configuration files.
-**jcypher-server.yml** - at the top of the file you will find:
+- Edit the configuration file **jcypher-server.yml** - at the top of the file you will find:
 ```yaml
 server:
   type: simple